ArghKevin/GoogleFontStyleVSPopularity/README.md

 ### Week 5

 * Start writing methods to calculate trends over time
-* Line graph of top styles?
+* Line graph of top styles
 * Check documentation as it exists

 ### Week 6